j-d0g/mistral-7b-nli/PAPER.md

 4. **Efficiency gains**: The optimization of sequence length (512 tokens) and focus on concise reasoning allowed for more effective fine-tuning within computational constraints, creating a "double win" of improved performance and reduced resource requirements.

-5. **Comparison contexts**: Our fine-tuned model outperformed both the base Mistral-7B (53.77% accuracy, 41.51% F1) and the Mistral-7B-Instruct with prompt engineering (76.0% accuracy, 69.8% F1 score), while requiring no examples or special prompting.
+5. **Comparison contexts**: Our fine-tuned model outperformed both the base Mistral-7B (53.77% accuracy, 41.51% F1) and the Mistral-7B-Instruct model with prompt engineering (76.0% accuracy, 69.8% F1 score), while requiring no examples or special prompting.

 These results demonstrate that our integrated approach—combining Reflection-CoT data augmentation with parameter-efficient QLoRA fine-tuning—successfully addresses the challenges of creating interpretable, accurate NLI systems with limited computational resources.